qooxdoo/qooxdoo/documentation/manual/source/pages/development/image_clipping_and_combining.rst

 Benefits
 ========
-There are several benefits for setting the image clipping and combining up
+There are several benefits for setting up the image clipping and combining.

-* less HTTP requests meaning better performance when using combined images
+* Fewer HTTP requests mean better performance when using combined images.
-* widgets using the ``grid`` decorator are easier to use.
-If you do not use clipping you have to slice the baseImage and name the parts manually
+* Widgets using the ``grid`` decorator are easier to use.
+If you do not use the tool-based clipping you have to slice the source image and name the parts manually.
-* state changes are faster with combined images as the browser does not have to change the source if the displayed image.
-Instead he only changes the value of the CSS property ``background-position`` to display the desired part of the combined image
+* State changes are faster with combined images as the browser does not have to change the source of the displayed image.
+Instead it only changes the value of the CSS property ``background-position`` to display the desired part of the combined image.